MicrosoftDocs/fabric-docs/docs/data-factory/connector-salesforce-objects-copy-activity.md

       - **Object API**: Specify the Salesforce object name to retrieve data from.
 Select the name from the drop-down list.

     - If you select **Report**:
-      - **Report ID**: The ID of the Salesforce report to retrieve data from.
+      - **Report ID**: Specify the ID of the Salesforce report to retrieve data from.
 It isn't supported in destination.
 There are [limitations](https://developer.salesforce.com/docs/atlas.en-us.api_analytics.meta/api_analytics/sforce_analytics_rest_api_limits_limitations.htm) when you use reports.

         :::image type="content" source="./media/connector-salesforce-objects/use-query-report.png" alt-text="Screenshot showing Use query - Report." :::

     - If you select **SOQL Query**:
       - **SOQL Query**: Use the custom query to read data.
 You can only use [Salesforce Object Query Language (SOQL)](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql.htm) query with limitations [Understanding Bulk API 2.0 Query](https://developer.salesforce.com/docs/atlas.en-us.api_asynch.meta/api_asynch/queries.htm#SOQL%20Considerations).
-If query is not specified, all the data of the Salesforce object specified in "objectApiName" in dataset will be retrieved.
+If you don't specify **SOQL query**, all the data of the Salesforce object specified in **Object API** or **Report ID** will be retrieved.

         :::image type="content" source="./media/connector-salesforce-objects/use-query-soql-query.png" alt-text="Screenshot showing Use query - SOQL Query." :::

 Under **Advanced**, you can specify the following fields:

-- **Include deleted objects**: Indicates whether to query the existing records, or query all records including the deleted ones.
-If not specified, the default behavior is false.
-Allowed values: **false** (default), **true**.
+- **Include deleted objects**: Specify whether to query the existing records, or query all records including the deleted ones.
 - **Additional columns**: Add additional data columns to store source files' relative path or static value.
 Expression is supported for the latter.

 ### Destination